deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 After using Azure DevOps classic pipelines, this approach felt very natural.
 In Azure DevOps, you would explicitly create your build and deployment pipelines, and the first step of the deployment pipeline is specifying the build that it should pull the artifacts from, and potentially automatically trigger off of.

-This worked quite well in GitHub at first, but I really did not like how blank, skipped deployment workflow runs got created when the build failed.
+This approach worked quite well in GitHub at first, but I really did not like how blank, skipped deployment workflow runs got created when the build failed.
 It quickly cluttered up the deployment runs when issues were encountered with the build workflow that took many attempts to fix.

 ## Approach 3: Build workflow triggers deploy workflow (Push approach)